ajcanepa/Hominin_skeletal_part_abundances/TaphonomyR/Abstract RqueR Sevilla.md

 **Desarrollo prepuesto (Paquete + Dataset + Shiny App)**

-Furthermore the intregration or a dataset with a variaty of archiological sites to compare to and the development of a user friendly Shiny App provides the field a foundation for comparing studies and understanding detailed taphonomic data.
+The strength of the 'TaphonomyR' package lies in its integrated dataset of archaeological sites, which facilitates comparative studies and enhances our understanding of new findings in relation to established categories of archaeological sites, particularly through its accompanying user-friendly Shiny App.

 ***Público objecito y resuldados previstos***